mzjb/DeepH-pack/docs/source/installation/installation.rst

 ------------------------------------------------

 One of the supported DFT packages is required to obtain the dataset.
-The DeepH-pack only supports DFT results made by OpenMX for now and will support SIESTA and ABACUS soon.
+The DeepH-pack supports DFT results made by OpenMX, ABACUS or FHI-aims and will support SIESTA soon.

 OpenMX
 ^^^^^^^^^^^^^^^^^^^^^^^^